-Manage discovered apps using Azure Active Directory (Azure AD) Gallery: Defender for Cloud Apps also leverages its native integration with Azure AD to enable you to manage your discovered apps in Azure AD Gallery.
+Manage discovered apps using Azure Active Directory (Azure AD) Gallery: Defender for Cloud Apps also uses its native integration with Azure AD to enable you to manage your discovered apps in Azure AD Gallery.
 For apps that already appear in the Azure AD Gallery, you can apply single sign-on and manage the app with Azure AD.
 To do so, on the row where the relevant app appears, choose the three dots at the end of the row, and then choose Manage app with Azure AD.

 Now it's time to create policies so you can be automatically alerted when something happens that you're concerned about.
-For example, you might want to create an App discovery policy that lets you know when there is a spike in downloads or traffic from an app you're concerned about.
+For example, you might want to create an App discovery policy that lets you know when there's a spike in downloads or traffic from an app you're concerned about.
 To achieve this, you should enable Anomalous behavior in discovered users policy, Cloud storage app compliance check, and New risky app.
 You should also set the policy to notify you by email or text message.
 For more information, see policy template reference, more about Cloud Discovery policies and Configure App discovery policies.

 Phase 4: Advanced Shadow IT discovery reporting